 But what if it’s not that simple?
-What if “obese” isn’t a catch-all term equal to “unhealthy?”
+What if obese isn’t a catch-all equal to “unhealthy?”

-In fact, new studies shed light on a subgroup of obesity, called metabolically healthy obesity (MHO), in which obese individuals do not demonstrate an increased risk for developing negative health issues often associated with obesity, such as metabolic syndrome or cardiovascular disease.
-While researchers work to better understand this type of obesity, recognizing that obesity is a nuanced condition with a diverse set of possible outcomes may lead to new ways in which we treat obesity and even think about what it means to be obese.
+In fact, recent research sheds light on a subgroup of obesity, called metabolically healthy obesity (MHO), in which obese individuals do not show an increased risk for negative health issues often associated with obesity, such as metabolic syndrome or cardiovascular disease.
+As researchers work to better understand MHO, one thing is clear: Obesity is a nuanced condition with a diverse set of possible outcomes.

 It may be that the amount of fat on an individual’s body matters less than the type of fat and how it’s distributed.

-Greatist Expert Dr. Aaron Mauck, a health services researcher specializing in diabetes and cardiovascular disease, affirms that body shape and fat distribution can play a role in determining the health consequences of obesity.
+Aaron Mauck, Ph.D., a health services researcher specializing in diabetes and cardiovascular disease, affirms that body shape and fat distribution can play a role in determining the health consequences of obesity.

-“Apple-shaped figures, characteristically a male phenomenon, are associated with metabolic syndrome,” Dr. Mauck says.
-He points out that obese women are still at risk of health complications from obesity but are less prone to metabolic syndrome, even at a higher level of obesity.
-“If you carry [excess weight] in your hips, legs, or breast tissue, that does seem to be a healthier, or safer, obesity.”
+“Apple-shaped figures, characteristically a male phenomenon, are associated with metabolic syndrome,” Mauck says.
+He points out that obese women are still at risk for health complications from obesity but are less prone to metabolic syndrome, even at a higher level of obesity.
+“If you carry [excess weight] in your hips, legs, or breast tissue, that does seem to be a healthier—or safer—obesity.”

-In other words, when it comes to determining long-term health outcomes, it may be that the amount of fat on an individual’s body matters less than the type of fat and how it’s distributed on the body.
+In other words, when it comes to determining long-term health outcomes, how fat is distributed on your body matters.

-Metabolically healthy obesity may exist, but that doesn’t mean the lack of immediate risk for cardiovascular disease or type 2 diabetes equates to a clean bill of health—in much the same way that being “skinny” doesn’t guarantee that a person has no risk of developing more serious health issues.
-The important thing to remember is that all of us—regardless of our weight—should take efforts to protect our health now and down the line.
+Metabolically healthy obesity may exist, but that doesn’t mean the lack of immediate risk for cardiovascular disease or type 2 diabetes equates to a clean bill of health—in much the same way that being “skinny” doesn’t guarantee a person has no risk of developing health issues.
+The important thing is that all of us—regardless of our weight—should take efforts to protect our health now and later.

 Eating well and maintaining an active lifestyle are important for everyone looking to promote long-term health.

-“Some aspects of health we have no control over, related to genetics and luck.
-But the important thing is that there is so much that we can control,” says Greatist Expert Dr. James Hardeman, a practicing physician for 30 years.
-“Everyone, including those who are overweight, should be vigilant in detecting the “Big 3”—hypertension, hypercholesterolemia [high cholesterol], and diabetes—and do something about them if present,” such as consulting a doctor and making lifestyle changes.
+“Some aspects of health we have no control over—[the aspects] related to genetics and luck.
+But the important thing is that there is so much we can control,” says James Hardeman, M.D., a practicing physician for 30 years.
+“Everyone, including those who are overweight, should be vigilant in detecting the “Big 3″: hypertension, hypercholesterolemia [high cholesterol], and diabetes.
+And you have to do something about them if present,” Hardeman says.
+That ‘do something’ means consulting a doctor and making lifestyle changes.

-Obesity is an ever-evolving and complex topic, and lumping people into one category does nothing to help laypeople and medical professionals understand the experiences, needs, and health factors involved.
+Obesity is a complex topic—and lumping people into one category does nothing to help the average person or medical professionals understand the experiences, needs, and health factors involved.
 Even if the concept of “healthy obesity” is still being explored, taking steps to eat well and maintain an active lifestyle is important for everyone looking to promote long-term health.